jeevanr03/namaste-react/README.md

 Parcel uses file watching algorithm to help with HMR. cache for faster build. image optimization, minification of files, bundling, compress the files, code splitting, differential bundling(support for different versions of browser using browserslist).

+Episode 3 =>

+Bundlers try and convert HTML into js that browser understand using Babel so that react can render the webpage using js.

+Types of components => class based & functional components.
+A function that returns a JSX is a functional component.
+Importing one component into another is called component composition